 Aroma: 4.0 – It’s overall just not a great smell, not awful by any stretch – just not good.

-Manliness: 6.5 – It’s got an old Kentucky gentlemen on the cover, and doesn’t wank over itself.
-Nothing to make it very manly though beyond being a Kentucky rye.
+Honesty: 6.5 – It’s got an old Kentucky gentlemen on the cover, and doesn’t wank over itself.
+Not much else though beyond being a Kentucky rye.

 W/ Rocks: 5.0 – This accentuates the whiskey’s good points, but it goes too far to bring out some of the more hidden pitfalls of the whiskey.